Diether Ocampo: Background

-Diether Pascual Ocampo was born on July 19, 1973 in Aniban, Bacoor, Cavite, where he attended school.
-He attended De La Salle University-Dasmarinas.
-He is of German, Spanish, and Chinese ancestry.
+Diether Pascual Ocampo was born on July 19, 1973 in Barangay Aniban, Bacoor, Cavite, where he attended school.
+He attended De La Salle University – Dasmariñas.
+He is of Filipino-German ancestry.

-He started out as a dancer before being discovered by ABS-CBN in the mid-1990s.
-He is part of the band Blow, where he is known as 'Capt.
-Mongrel'.
+He began as a dancer before being discovered by ABS-CBN in the mid-1990s.
+He is part of the band Blow under the stage name “Capt.
+Mongrel”.
 In 2001, he was an executive producer for The Pin-Ups debut album, Hello Pain, that enabled the band to become the first Philippines-based band to be signed to a U.S. label.

 Ocampo started with ABS-CBN and being managed by Star Magic headed by Johnny Manahan.
 He auditioned for ABS-CBN's talent search in 1995.
 A year and a half later, he became one of the members of Star Circle Batch II.
 His first movie appearance was in the movie adaptation of teen program Ang TV.
 He is active in charitable works through his K.I.D.S.
-(Kabataan Inyong Dapat Suportahan) Foundation to help under privileged children of Metro Manila.
+(Kabataan Inyong Dapat Suportahan, “Youth you must support”) Foundation to help underprivileged children in Metro Manila.

 In 2016, he starred in TV5's series Bakit Manipis ang Ulap? together with Cesar Montano and Claudine Barretto.

-In 2017, after a short brief break from showbiz, Ocampo went out of retirement and is now a freelancer.
+In 2017, after a brief break from showbusiness, Ocampo returned as a freelancer.

-Currently, he is serving in the Philippine Coast Guard Auxiliary as a Lieutenant Commander.
+Ocampo is an enlisted member of the Philippine Coast Guard Auxiliary, with the rank of Captain.